 Few countries in the world attract as many travelers as Italy.
 This Mediterranean marvel is home to some of the most famous landmarks you’ll find anywhere in the world.
 In order to see the top landmarks, you’ll definitely want to keep the list in mind as you plan your Italy itinerary.

 For now, go on a journey from the comfort of your home to explore 20 of the most famous landmarks in Italy here in this article.
 Not only will you get a taste of history, but you will also be able to find out about some of the best cities in Italy to visit at the same time.
+You may want to soak up the history in these Italian medieval towns along the way.

 Here's more to help you plan